Substance Use

 Can You Detox from Methamphetamine at Home or Not?

-At-home detox from methamphetamine is not recommended.
-The withdrawal symptoms of methamphetamine make it particularly difficult for a user to quit without being under the care and supervision of trained medical staff.
+At-home detox or outpatient treatment plans for methamphetamine are not recommended.
+The withdrawal symptoms of methamphetamine make it particularly difficult for a user to quit without being under the medical supervision of trained staff.

 The intense cravings of methamphetamine withdrawal, along with the risk of severe depression and psychosis, make it unsafe and risky to undertake recovery alone.

-In a secure, inpatient detox facility, patients are given the care and supervision needed to make a safe and life-long recovery.
+In a secure, inpatient detox facility, patients are given the professional help and supervision needed to make a safe and life-long recovery, especially those with life-threatening withdrawal symptoms and suicidal tendencies (4).

-Zinnia Healing offers an accredited, inpatient rehabilitation facility with a proven track record of helping people recover from methamphetamine addiction.
+Zinnia Health offers an accredited inpatient rehabilitation facility with a proven track record of helping your loved ones recover from methamphetamine drug addiction.

 How to Find a Methamphetamine Detox Near Me

-Zinnia Healing has locations throughout the country and is one of the top methamphetamine detox centers.
+Zinnia Health has locations throughout the country and is one of the top methamphetamine detox centers.

-If you are looking for the nearest location to you, Zinnia Healing has a list of local detox facilities and addresses on our website.
-You can also contact us through our 24/7 hotline by calling (877) 554-0016 to find the closet detox center near you.
+If you are looking for the nearest location to you, Zinnia Health has a list of local detox facilities and addresses on our website.
+You can also contact us through our 24/7 hotline by calling (855) 430-9439 to find the closest treatment facility for you.

-Zinnia Healing has the necessary tools, staff, and nurturing environment to ensure you have a safe place for rehabilitation and to prevent a methamphetamine relapse.
+Zinnia Health has the necessary tools, staff, support groups, and nurturing environment to ensure your well-being and to prevent a methamphetamine relapse.

 Our medically supervised meth detox staff ensures that you will remain safe and comfortable while you come off this highly addictive substance.

-Get your life back with Zinnia Healing.
+Get your life back with Zinnia Health.
 Contact us virtually today or give us a call at (855) 430-9439.

 Related Articles